aMoss5150/auralfy/Readme1.md

 ## Play Context

 A song is selected by a user from a user's vibe by clicking on the CD-ROM icon, this passes a song object to the play context.
-The play context contains, the whole song object from the database, the status of whethere the song is playing, paused, or stopped and the position of where the song is at in time.
+The play context hold the song object from the database, the status of whether the song is playing, paused, or stopped and the position of where the song is at in time in seconds.
 These are useful values that will enable me to pass values between the standard audio player and the visualizer player during transition, these are also going to be used and called to control a song's playback for the standard audio player.

 ![](assets/sXc4.jpg)